EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 {: #fig-flow title="EDHOC message flow"}
 {: artwork-align="center"}

-The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or public key certificates.
-The certificates and RPKs can contain signature keys or static Diffie-Hellman keys.
-EDHOC assumes the existence of mechanisms (certification authority, manual distribution, etc.) for binding identities with authentication keys (public or pre-shared).
-When a public key infrastructure is used, the identity is included in the certificate and bound to the authentication key by trust in the certification authority.
-When the credential is manually distributed (PSK, RPK, self-signed certificate), the identity and authentication key is distributed out-of-band and bound together by trust in the distribution method.
-EDHOC with symmetric key authentication is very similar to EDHOC with signature key authentication, the difference being that information is only MACed, not signed, and that session keys are derived from the ECDH shared secret and the PSK.

-An implementation may support only Party U or only Party V. An implementation may support only a single method.
-Party U and Party V needs to have agreed on a single method to be used for EDHOC.

-## Auxiliary Data

-EDHOC allows opaque auxiliary data (AD) to be sent in the EDHOC messages.
-Unprotected Auxiliary Data (AD_1, AD_2) may be sent in message_1 and message_2 and can be e.g. be used to transfer access tokens that are protected outside of EDHOC.
-Protected Auxiliary Data (AD_3) may be used to transfer any auxiliary data in message_3.

 ## Transport {#transport}

 Cryptographically, EDHOC does not put requirements on the lower layers.
 EDHOC is not bound to a particular transport layer, and can be used in environments without IP.
 The transport is responsible to handle message loss, reordering, message duplication, fragmentation, and denial of service protection, where necessary.
 Party U and Party V needs to have agreed on a transport to be used for EDHOC.
 It is recommended to transport EDHOC in CoAP payloads, see {{transfer}}.